Kay Bahman: Legends

 In Firdausi's Shahnameh (ca. 1000 CE), which versifies and embellishes previous tradition, Bahman's father Esfandiar is portrayed as having been killed by Rostam.
 The Shahnameh goes on to describe how Bahman sets off with a large army to avenge his father's death.
 In the meanwhile however, Rostam had already been treacherously killed by Rostam's half-brother Shaghad.
 Frustrated, Bahman instead kills Rostam's son Faramarz, imprisons Rostam's father Zal (whom he however releases on the behest of his uncle Peshotan), and lays waste to Rostam's feudal lands.

 Again, the details in other sources vary.
 According to al-Tabari, al-Masudi and al-Atir, Bahman himself killed not only Rostam but Faramarz, Zal and Rostam's brother Zavara as well.
 Ibn al-Balkhi includes only Faramarz and Zal.
 The Bahman-nama has Bahman mourning for Rostam, who—along with Zavara—are described as having been killed by the king of Kabul.
 In this text, Bahman does however travel to Rostam's (now Faramarz's) fiefdom, where he battles Rostam's son (who then flees) but where he takes Zal prisoner.
 Bahman then pursues Rostam's daughter's Banu Goshasp and Zar Banu to Kashmir, and then Faramarz to India, where Faramarz is finally slain.
 Having captured Rostam's/Faramarz's lands, Bahman then seeks to destroy the tombs of Rostam and his ancestors (Garshasp, Nariman and Sam).
 At each of the respective tombs he receives a precious gift and a message asking him to stay his hand, which he does.
 Chastened, he then frees Zal and Rostam's daughters, and rebuilds everything he had previously destroyed.
 In the Bahman-nama, Bahman is killed by a dragon while out hunting.
 In Iranian tradition, such a fate is typically reserved for villains, and this is the only instance in which a legitimate king is said to have been killed in such a fashion.

+Bahman and his horse are swallowed by a dragon.
+Darab-nama of Akbar, c.
+1585.

 The length of his reign varies; the Middle Persian Bundahishn and most of the Arabic and Persian sources note 112 years, others note 120 and yet others 80 years.
 The sources agree on the line of succession and state that Bahman selected his daughter (or daughter/wife) Homai to succeed him, instead of Sassan, the heir-apparent (see below for the result of the conflict that ensued).
 In another version of the tale, Homai succeeds Bahman only because Dara is not yet born when Bahman dies.